-It is possible to buy a car without a license.
-While a valid driver's license (or learners permit) is required to drive a car, there is no law in any state that says you need a license just to own a vehicle.
-Even though purchasing a vehicle without a valid driver's license may seem like a strange notion, there are reasons aplenty that you, as a non-licensed driver, may want to own a car.
+Even though purchasing a vehicle without a driver's license may seem like a strange notion, there are reasons aplenty that you, as a non-licensed driver, may want to own a car.

-Why Buy a Car Without a License to Drive It?
+Reasons for Buying a Car Without a Driver's License

-There are many reasons why a person may want to own a vehicle, even if they cannot drive it.
-While it is uncommon for unlicensed drivers to purchase vehicles, there are several reasons that you might find yourself needing to purchase a vehicle without first obtaining a license.
-Let us run through some examples of circumstances that might result in non-drivers buying a car.
+There are many reasons why a person may want to own a vehicle even if they cannot drive it.
+While it is uncommon for unlicensed drivers to purchase vehicles, there are several reasons that you might find yourself needing to buy a car or other vehicle without first obtaining a license.

 The car purchase is a gift.
 Although you cannot drive legally, you may want to gift a friend or family member with a new or used car.
-The title needs to go into the other person's name, of course, which is a fairly straightforward process.
+The car title needs to go into the other person's name, of course, which is a reasonably straightforward process.

 It's for your business.
-You can purchase one or more vehicles (or even a fleet, if needed) without having your own driver's license as long as your employees are licensed to drive.
+You can purchase one or more vehicles (or even a fleet, if needed) without having your own driver's license as long as the employees are licensed to drive.
 The car will be used for your business.
 If you are a business owner and your business needs a vehicle, you can still purchase it regardless of your unlicensed status.

 A caregiver will be driving the car.
 Suppose you are unable to drive because of a disability.
-In that case, you may purchase a vehicle for a caregiver to drive, for whatever reason (such as taking you places or getting back and forth to your home).
+In that case, you may purchase a vehicle for a caregiver to drive for reasons that include taking you to medical appointments or pharmacies and grocery stores.

-The purchase is for your minor child.
-Because teenagers can be licensed to drive but cannot obtain financing for a vehicle, in most cases, you may need to finance a car for your teen to drive.
+The purchase is for your minor.
+Because teenagers can be licensed to drive but cannot obtain financing for a vehicle, you may need to finance a car for your teen in some cases.

-You are buying it to add to your car collection.
-Buying a car for your collection of antique or other cars does not require a license.
+It's for your car collection.
+Buying a car for your collection of antique or other vehicles does not require a license.

 You have a driver on staff.
-If you hire a chauffeur or private driver to take you where you want to go, you might want to purchase a car just for that purpose.
+If you hire a chauffeur or private driver, you can purchase a car just for that purpose.

 Can You Register a Car Without a License?

 The major challenge associated with buying a car without a license is registering it.
-The vehicle can only be driven on public roads if it is registered in the owner's name, meaning the name listed on the title.
-If the goal is to retain full ownership of the vehicle, you will need a valid driver's license for the vehicle to be street legal, even if you will not be driving it.
-There are some workarounds to registering your car in your name, however.
-It is important to remember that most car dealerships handle the registration of the car, which can make things a lot easier on your end.
+The vehicle can only be driven on public roads if registered in the owner's name, meaning the name listed on the title.
+If the goal is to retain full ownership of the vehicle, you will need a valid driver's license for the car to be street legal, even if you will not be driving it.
+There are some workarounds to registering your vehicle in your name, however.
+It is important to remember that most car dealerships handle the car's registration, making things a lot easier on your end.

-If you are buying the vehicle for someone else, as a gift for example, the driver needs to register the vehicle in their name.
+If you are buying the vehicle for someone else, like as a gift, the driver needs to register the car in their name and become the titleholder.
 However, that means that they technically have legal ownership of the vehicle, even though you paid for it.
-If you take this approach, you must trust the driver, and you may want to consult a lawyer about a contract to protect you in case something goes awry.
+If you take this approach, you must trust the driver, and you may want to consult a lawyer about a contract to protect you if something goes awry.
 Another option is to place a lien on the car so that it cannot be sold without meeting your requirements and seeking your permission.
 The guidelines for placing a lien on a vehicle vary from state to state.

-The bottom line about registering a vehicle without a driver's license boils down to the fact that the MVA in every state requires that vehicles are registered before they hit the road.
+The bottom line about registering a vehicle without a driver's license boils down to the fact that the DMV, or vehicle registry agency in every state, requires that vehicles are registered before they hit the road.
 Keep in mind that most states want registration to be obtained within a month of the vehicle's acquisition.

-To register a car in most states, you need to have not only the vehicle's title, but also your proof of car insurance, and your driver's license or ID.
-Once you produce everything the state needs to make your registration legal, you will need to simply pay the registration fee, which varies greatly between states, and affix your new license plates to your vehicle.
-This shows that the vehicle has been registered appropriately with the Department for Motor Vehicles.
+To register a car in most states, you need to have the vehicle's title, proof of car insurance, and your driver's license or ID.
+Once you produce everything the state needs to make your registration legal, you will need to pay the registration fee, which varies significantly between states, and affix your new license plates to your vehicle.
+That shows that the vehicle has been registered appropriately with the motor vehicle authority.

 You Still Need a Valid Photo ID

 Although a driver's license is not necessary to own a vehicle, government-issued photo identification is still required to get a loan, registration, and auto insurance.
 If you do not currently possess a valid photo identification card, you will need to go to the DMV and obtain one.
-The requirements to get a non-drivers ID do vary from state to state, but in most cases, you need a social security card, proof of residency, and proof of identification.
-Contact your local Department of Motor Vehicles for information on your state's requirements and arm yourself with your personal ID prior to applying for a loan or automotive insurance.
+The requirements to get a non-drivers ID do vary from state to state.
+However, in most cases, you need a social security card, proof of residency, and identification.
+Contact your local Department of Motor Vehicles for information on your state's requirements and arm yourself with your ID before applying for a loan or coverage from an insurer.

 Getting Car Insurance Without a License

-The reason why getting coverage without a license is hard is because there are many factors that insurance companies examine to determine your rate.
+Getting coverage without a license is tricky because there are many factors that insurance companies examine to determine your rate.
 Since you will not be the primary driver, an insurance company will need to base the rate on driver-specific information.
-That includes where they will be driving, their driving record, how many miles the vehicle will be driven annually, and their credit score.
+That includes where they will be driving, their driving record, how many miles the licensed operator will drive the vehicle annually, and their credit score or credit report.

 Finding an Auto Loan Without a License

 If you are looking for the best rate, a big bank may not be the best choice.
 They tend to have stricter rules, and if you get a loan, it may not be an ideal rate.
-If you are buying a used car, many banks refuse financing altogether.
+Many banks flat out refused to finance used cars anyway.
 Instead, you may want to find a credit union in your area.
 Credit unions tend to be more willing to work with people in unique situations.
 You will likely need to bring along the primary driver so you can make your case.

-If you are not able to obtain a fair loan through a bank or credit union, look into other routes to get a personal loan.
+If you cannot obtain a fair loan through a bank or credit union, look into other routes to get a personal loan.
 Sometimes, a credit card with a low introductory interest rate may cover a sizeable portion of the vehicle's price, especially if the seller is willing to cover the transaction fees.
 Getting a car without a license is possible, but as you can see, you might end up paying more if not paying with cash.

 Shopping for a Car Without a License